Frostn1/Silver-Project/README.md

 This will create an output file, which will hold the same name as the original file name, but with a different file extension.<br>

-`Note : Currently the only supported file extension for exporting are few, but in  the future we plan on implementing a way for other to create their exports, for their own file extensions, either through a specific language api, or through the language itself.<br>
+`Note : Currently the only supported file extension for exporting are few, but in  the future we plan on implementing a way for other to create their exports, for their own file extensions, either through a specific language api, or through the language itself.
 Maybe through another file which will dictate how it is suppose to written in each way you can have.`

 #### __Officially supported file exports by Sillver__